Anbarryprojects/fastapi-babel/README.md

 `python3 babel.py extract -d/--dir {watch_dir}`

-**Notice: ** watch_dir can be your project directory or messages you want to extract that.
+**Notice: ** watch_dir can be your project directory or directory where you want to extract messages into that.

-- add your own langauge locale directory such as fa by following commands.
+- add your own langauge locale directory such as `fa` by following commands.

 `python3 babel.py init -l fa`

 - go to ./lang/Fa/.po and add your translations.

 - compile all locale directorties.
 `python3 babel.py compile`